 The proposed uses are compatible with the surrounding residential uses, which include wholly owned condominiums, short-term rentals, and interval ownership/timeshare, which are similar in character to the uses proposed.
 The proposed density is similar to that of the surrounding properties and as would be anticipated by the Vail Village Master Plan (VVMP).
-The VVMP, adopted in 1990, anticipated that the proposed infill development on this site and adjoining properties would be developed above existing zoning limitations.
+The VVMP, adopted in 1990, anticipated that the proposed infill development on this site and adjoining properties would be developed above existing zoning limitations (it was recommended as infill with the knowledge that the properties already exceeded existing zoning limitations).
 As a result, Mountain View is compatible with the surrounding uses and activity and is consistent with this criterion.